 When compared to an on-premise call center or hardware-based system, cloud telephony services save you a lot of money because you don’t have to set up a phone system physically.
 There is no need for maintenance because there is no physical setup.
 Small and new businesses are constantly looking for methods to cut expenses, and switching to cloud telephony will be quite advantageous to them.

 With simply a small investment, you may build a multichannel contact center by shifting communications away from hardware and into the world of cloud-based software.
-The majority of the businesses have seen a tremendous change by moving the existing on-premise system to cloud-based technology and also it saves them a lot of money.
+The majority of the businesses have seen a tremendous change by moving the existing on-premise system to cloud-based technology, and using the WhatsApp API can also save them a lot of money.